 - Ontological Naturalism: All spatiotemporal (belonging to both time and space) entities must be identical or constituted by the physical (Papineau, 2018).

-About the author: Ali is a biochemistry graduate currently pursuing his Master’s in Neuroscience.
+About the Author: Anas Malik is a biochemistry graduate currently pursuing his Master’s in Neuroscience.
 He also studies Maliki Fiqh and Arabic part time.
 His interests include science, religion, and the philosophy of mind.
-You can follow him on Twitter here.